Satish S. Nair

 229 Naka Hall

-Satish S. Nair is a Robert H. Buescher Faculty Fellow and professor in the Department of Electrical Engineering and Computer Science and Department of Biological, Biomedical and Chemical Engineering at the University of Missouri.
+Satish S. Nair is a Robert H. Buescher Faculty Fellow and professor in the Department of Electrical Engineering and Computer Science and Department of Chemical and Biomedical Engineering at the University of Missouri.
 Dr. Nair’s background is in the area of mathematical modeling of systems and their control, with focus on uncertainties and robust designs.
 His focus for the past 15 years he has been collaborating with neuroscientists at MU and outside on reverse engineering brain circuits at molecular, cellular, systems, and behavioral levels.
 Importantly, the Lab strive to generate fundamental understanding of structure-function relationships, including via reduced order and machine learning formulations.

 He initiated computational neural engineering curriculum at University of Missouri and coordinated cross-campus faculty teams to secure funding from the National Science Foundation and National Institutes of Health to establish both novel undergraduate and research training courses in the area at both undergraduate (NSF- Research Experiences for Undergraduates), graduate (NIH-R25 mechanism) and faculty (NSF- NeuroWorkshop) levels.
 He has helped establish undergraduate and graduate certificates in neural engineering.
 He is also active in disseminating neural engineering and robotics content to K-12 youth via regular monthly camps and after-school programs in rural schools across Missouri, impacting over 3500+ elementary and middle school youth since 2006.